julianeon/useful-python-scripts/README.md

 ## make_gif.py

-This script generates a complete gif using imagemagick (must be intalled).
+This script generates a complete gif using imagemagick (must be installed).

 It is very similar to make_gif_images.py, with an extra line at the end to create a gif from those images.